TEN YEARS AGO TODAY! MXA’S 2014 KAWASAKI KX250F RACE TEST

 The MXA wrecking crew didn’t need to blow the dust off our abacus to tabulate the number of changes made to the 2014 Kawasaki KX250F.
 Here’s the breakdown:

 (1) Launch Control.
 Kawasaki has become very adept at interchanging technology between their line of motocross bikes.
 Often these groundbreaking advancements are showcased on the KX450F before trickling down to the KX250F.
 And so it goes with Launch Control.
-Pushing a button on the handlebars activates Launch Control, which retards the ignition timing in first and second gear to prevent wheelspin when starting on concrete or other slippery surfaces.
+Pushing a button on the handlebars activates Launch Control will retard the ignition timing in first and second gear to prevent wheelspin when starting on concrete or other slippery surfaces.
 Shifting into third gear deactivates Launch Control, and ignition timing returns to the normal mapping.
+We never use Launch Control on a 250.
+It needs all of its power if you want to get the first turn first.

 (2) Engine.
 The KX250F powerplant remained unmolested, save for a tapered crankcase oil jet, which helps send an optimized stream of oil to the underside of the piston.
 The benefit of this upgrade is twofold–enhanced cooling and added durability.
 The digital fuel injection (DFI) remains unchanged.
 The KX250F is the only motocross bike to use two injectors to handle the job of feeding fuel to the engine.
 Kawasaki changed the positioning of the upstream injector in 2013 for greater power optimization, which aided in midrange and top-end gusto.
 Kawasaki boasts that the DFI fuel flow capacity is roughly 20 percent greater than on the KX450F.

-The KX250F also has optional coupler plug-in caps.
-The green (standard), black (hard terrain) and white (soft terrain) couplers are interchangeable and greatly affect the KX250F’s engine characteristics.
+The KX250F also has optional plug-in couples.
+The green coupler (standard), black (hard terrain) and white (soft terrain) couplers are easily chnaged and greatly affect the KX250F’s engine characteristics.
 The black coupler is meant to be used on hard pack tracks, while the white coupler is best suited to loamy or sandy conditions where maximum power is necessary.
 The green coupler falls somewhere in between.

 (4) Engine mounts.
 Professional race teams are constantly changing engine mounting plate thicknesses for rigidity and handling traits.
 Kawasaki is chasing the same benefits.
 The KX250F uses high-tensile steel engine-mount plates that are 29 percent thinner (3.2mm) than last year’s steel plates (4.5mm) for better rigidity balance and improved front-end grip.

 (5) Suspension.
-Kawasaki revised the Showa suspension SFF (Separate Function Fork) forks.
+Kawasaki revised its Showa SFF (Separate Function Fork) forks.
 The piston tuning has been adjusted for better performance in the initial and mid-stroke damping.
 The Uni-Trak Showa shock has new damping settings, and all suspension changes complement the feel of the engine mounts.

 (6) Styling.
 As is the case with all new models, the 2014 KX250F received bold new graphics, which aren’t bold enough to make them easy to differentiate from last year’s scheme.
 The new bike does have a white rear fender and white side panels that mimic the KX450F.